AnonymousBingo/Formal_verification/README.md

 - `Registration.pv`: Models the registration phase where entities (Users/Servers) establish their identities and credentials with an Admin Server.
 This phase is assumed to occur over a secure (private) channel.
 - `Authentication.pv`: Models the authentication phase where a User authenticates to one or more Servers (Si, Sj) potentially involving interaction with an Admin Server.
 This phase largely occurs over public channels.
+- `Authentication_output.txt`: This file contains the actual output that the Proverif script Authentication.pv generates.
+- `Registration_output.txt`: This file contains the actual output that the Proverif script Registration.pv generates.

 ## Security Properties Verified